DLC-17/swiftlio/README.md

     - [Golang](https://go.dev/doc/install)
     - [Taliwind CLI](https://tailwindcss.com/blog/standalone-cli)
     - [Air](https://github.com/air-verse/air)
-2. Clone the repository `git clone https://github.com/kelbwah/swiftlio.git && cd swiftlio`
+2. Fork the repo and clone it `git clone https://github.com/[your username]/swiftlio.git && cd swiftlio`
 3. Make any local changes.
 4. Run/Build/Test your changes using the Makefile in the root of the project.
     - `Make run` This command calls the `build` command and then runs the binary which resides in the `./bin/` directory.